miracuse/miracuse.github.io/docs/classes/soldier/weapons.md

 > **Player**: Can I make a hole in the ceiling with the _Vorpal Blade_?
 Just enough to let in some sunlight.
 >
 > **GM**: Yeah.
-The ceiling is pretty thick, but that sword slips through like there's nothing in they way.
+The ceiling is pretty thick, but the sword slips through like there's nothing in the way.

-Weapon kits add extra effects to attacks, but they're also useful tools for interacting with the world.
-This section provides a few examples of how they can be used.
+Weapon kits add extra effects to attacks and act as useful tools for interacting with the world.
+This section provides a few examples.

 ---